HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/VolumesApi.md

 ## Update

-> Volume Update(ctx, volumeId, volume)
+> Volume Update(ctx, volume)

 Update an existing volume

-Only expansion of an existing volume to the specified size supported.
+Update operation presently allows user to expand an existing volume to the specified size in GiB.
+This is allowed only when the volume is either in \"allocated\" or \"visible\" state.
+If an update operation  is already in progress, subsequent update operations result in error.

 ### Required Parameters